dan-schel/css-template/README.md

 ## Known issues/inconsistencies

 - Input/select outlines are not curved on Safari.
-- Cursor doesn't become pointer on safari
+- Cursor doesn't become pointer on Safari
 - Hover doesn't work on Safari for input buttons or input fields, but does for select?
 - Date/time input text on Safari is blue?